Sukra Raj Sonyok (Songyokpa)

-Sukra Raj Sonyok Limbu (Nepali: शुक्रराज संयोक लिम्बु; born 22 December 1936) is a Nepalese politician and former Member of Parliament in Nepal.
+Sukra Raj Sonyok Limbu (Nepali: शुक्रराज संयोक लिम्बु; 22 December 1936 – 2 February 2026) was a Nepalese politician and former Member of Parliament in Nepal.
 He was born to a Limbu (Songyokpa) family in Taplejung, Eastern Nepal.
 He served as a Member of National Assembly from 1997 to 2004.
-During his term in parliament he had served as a Chief Whip of Nepali Congress (Democratic) from 2003 to 2004.
+During his term in parliament, he served as the Chief Whip of Nepali Congress (Democratic) from 2003 to 2004.

+Political Career and Military Service

-He ran for House of Representatives of Nepal in 1991 from Taplejung Constituency - 2 on behalf of Nepali Congress.
-He also contested for Member of Constitution Assembly on 2010 from Morang Constituency - 2.
-He played an active role in arm uprising in 1974 (2031 B.S.) as a local commander of Congress Mukti Sena (Liberation Army) of Nepali Congress.
-Before he joined Nepalese Politics, he was aBritish Gurkha Army (1954AD–1970AD).
-He served as Serjeant(no:-21140931) in Queen's Gurkha Engineers Unit of the British Army.
+Limbu ran for the House of Representatives of Nepal in 1991 from Taplejung Constituency - 2 on behalf of the Nepali Congress.
+He also contested to be Member of the Constituent Assembly in 2010 from Morang Constituency - 2.
+He played an active role in the armed uprising of 1974 (2031 B.S.) as a local commander of the Congress Mukti Sena (Liberation Army) of the Nepali Congress.

+Before entering Nepalese politics, he served in the British Gurkha Army (1954–1970).
+He held the rank of Sergeant (Service No: 21140931) in the Queen's Gurkha Engineers Unit.

+Death

+Limbu died on 2 February 2026, at the Kathmandu Medical College Hospital in Kathmandu.
+He was 89 years old.